 Tidio has built a strong spot in e-commerce live chat.
 It is popular with Shopify and WooCommerce store owners.
 The platform combines live chat with a visual chatbot builder called Flows.
 You create automated conversation paths using drag-and-drop.
 For online stores, the pre-built templates for abandoned cart recovery, order status, and product tips deliver value right away.

 The free plan is useful.
 It offers live chat for up to 50 conversations per month and basic chatbot features.
-The Communicator plan at $29 per month unlocks unlimited conversations and visitor info panels.
+The Starter plan at $24.17 per month (with 100 billable conversations included) unlocks more conversations and visitor info panels.
 The AI-powered Lyro add-on is where costs climb.
-Lyro charges $0.50 per conversation.
+Lyro is billed per conversation.
 WhatsApp needs the Tidio+ plan starting at $59 per month.
-A team of five handling 500 AI conversations per month would pay $29 base plus $250 in Lyro fees.
-That is roughly $280 per month before adding WhatsApp, which pushes past $340.
+A team handling 500 AI conversations per month would pay the base plus per-conversation Lyro fees, which adds up before WhatsApp.

 The interface is clean.
 The shared inbox pulls in messages from live chat, email, Instagram, and Messenger.
 The mobile app works well for on-the-go support.
 Where Tidio falls short is channel count.
 It covers about ten channels compared to Boei's fifty-plus.
 Adding premium channels pushes you into higher pricing tiers.